-Are you tired of having your spinach bolt in hot weather?
+Are you tired of having your chard bolt in hot weather and last for only one season?
 Us too!
-Perpetual Spinach to the rescue...
-Perpetual Spinach is actually a chard, but it tastes more like spinach and has a tender, nice mouth-feel.
+Perma Chard to the rescue!
+This variety tastes like a delicious cross between chard and spinach, with a tender, nice mouth-feel.
 It can handle summer heat no problem and is quite cold-tolerant.
 We've heard that it can be grown as a perennial down to zone 5 with lots of mulch.
+(Beta vulgaris var cicla)

 Why We Love It